 An informal newsletter provided the forum for disseminating information regarding a reunion in 1989.
 This gathering of 61 former participants, under the auspices of the IOA, formed the inaugural session of the IOA Participants Association.

-The IOAPA has since grown to over 800 members from 102 countries.
-Organized IOA Participant's Sessions are held every two years at the IOA facilities in Olympia.
+The IOAPA has since grown to over 1 100 members from 128 countries.
+Organised IOA Participant's Sessions are held every two years at the IOA facilities in Olympia.

 The International Olympic Academy Participants’ Association